alistairenoiprasit/cse3150_week_4_lab/README.md

 AI Declaration:
 The github workflow automation was done using ChatGPT and is unrelated to course materials.
 (I just want to automate tests for pull requests).
+I also used AI in the generation of random change of flipping a weighted coin, which is explicitly commented in the code and permitted through the lab specifications)